noe-gif/Restaurant-Review/README.md

 > MERN is a fullstack implementation in MongoDB, Expressjs, React/Redux, Nodejs.

 # Restaurant Review
-This project is a restaurant review application
+This project is a restaurant review application using DAO as data patern

 ## clone or download
 ```terminal